 Try this.
 Shut the power off, drain the tank to zero PSI, leave the pressure switch alone, and power on the compressor.
 What happens?

 Thanks for your quick response.
 I didn’t have a gauge at the tank, so I didn’t know the pressure there.
 That is why I was nervous.
 I just wanted to make sure it was working properly before use since I fixed it myself.
 I opened my in-line gauge at the moisture trap to 175 and it shows the compressor cutting in at 125 and out at 160.
 Please forgive my ignorance.
 I believe my compressor is working as it should now.
 Thanks!

-Response: After 20 years, I'd say this air compressor doesn't owe you a lot.
-A $30 repair once a year is sure a lot less than buying a new, and perhaps not nearly the same quality, air compressor.
+After 20 years, I’d say this air compressor doesn’t owe you a lot.
+A $30 repair once a year is sure a lot less than buying a new, and perhaps not nearly the same quality as your original, air compressor.

 Folks tend to add other electrical devices over time, and if some of them are pulling from the same power feed as you have to your air compressor, it is possible that it’s not getting enough power to run properly, and that is sometimes manifested in burn switch contacts.